 - Feeling left out if your peers spend more freely

 In collaboration with the Flatley Center for Undergraduate Scholarly Engagement (CUSE), Study Abroad has compiled information regarding the selection of programs, questions to ask yourself, tips, and additional resources.
-We encourage you to contact a Study Abroad program director if you have any program specific questions.
-To discuss your personal questions or concerns, reach out to NDI Study Abroad subject-matter advisors, Sam Juarez, Laura Stipic, or Katie Kovar.
+We encourage you to contact a Study Abroad program director if you have any program specific questions or if you would like to discuss your personal questions or concerns.

 There are various factors to consider as you discern which study abroad program is best for you.
 In addition to academic and co-curricular fit, we recommend researching the cost of living to understand the differences in cost on items you buy every day.
 When researching a program, click “Learn More & Apply” to view detailed descriptions of each location.
 The “Finances” tab outlines typical out-of-pocket expenses incurred by students.
 This is a great resource as you start to create your own budget!